We aim to make travelling around campus better for everyone and to ease pressure on the environment at the same time.

 As well as developing the public transport links to and from campus, and the free bus service between Campus East and West, we are managing the number of vehicles on campus by implementing the various schemes below.

 Inter-campus route map

 Our inter-campus guide will help you navigate your way across campus.
 Walking or cycling could save you time in the long run.
-You’ll avoid queueing for the bus and will leave spaces available for those who most need them most.
-Keeping active is great for your physical and mental wellbeing and will help reduce your cabron footprint too.
+You’ll avoid queuing for the bus and will leave spaces available for those who most need them most.
+Keeping active is great for your physical and mental wellbeing and will help reduce your carbon footprint too.

 Cycletowork salary exchange scheme

 Staff can save up to 42 per cent on purchasing a bike with our Cycletowork staff salary exchange scheme.

 If you're new to cycling or haven't ridden for a while, why not sign up for a 90-minute training session with the University's qualified Travel and Transport Team.
 Get tips on safer riding around the local area.

 Use an e-scooter or e-bike

 E-scooters and e-bikes are available to shuttle between Campus East and West or the city centre for just 18p per minute (£1 to unlock).

 The e-scooters and bikes are a safe and more sustainable way of travel.
 As part of a joined up approach to increasing sustainable travel with City of York Council, the team managing the vehicles are fully climate neutral.